 Settlement walking is sometimes referred to as claims optimisation or street settlements.
-It revolves around settlement strategies being tweaked in to take account of two things: a claimant’s ‘willingness to accept’ and a claimant’s ‘willingness to complain’.
+It revolves around settlement strategies being tweaked in order to take account of two things: a claimant’s ‘willingness to accept’ and a claimant’s ‘willingness to complain’.

 Two Types of Settlement Walking